 Look at this example of Grammarly which sends a personalized weekly update adding value to the customer while contributing to their brand recall.

-B. Make your content stand out
+b) Make your content stand out

-If your copy does not engage in a few seconds, you’ve lost a potential customer.
+If your copy doesn’t engage in a few seconds, you’ve lost a potential customer.
 But a compelling copy is one part; you must also pay heed to design and formatting, and keep it as clean and simple as possible.
 Take this beautiful example of Lush that makes you want to stop and take notice.

 Are you bombarding users with emails?
 How many times a week are you sending out these emails?
 Is what you are sending relevant?